JMante1/LabArchives_CodeDisplayWidget/README.md

 # Simple Edits
-If more code languages are required add them to the array hljs.configure({language:["python", "javascript"]}.
+If more code languages are required add them to script_code the array hljs.configure({language:["python", "javascript"]}.
 Other available languages are found at https://github.com/highlightjs/highlight.js/blob/master/SUPPORTED_LANGUAGES.md.
 Alternative styles can be chosen by editing the html link at the top of the document.
-Note the background colour must be changed seperately.
+Note the background colour must be changed seperately ()

 Find alternatives using: https://highlightjs.org/static/demo/

-The names to put in the code are:

 Current: Atom One Dark:	atom-one-dark.min.css
-See html line:
+See html_code line: <link href="//cdn.jsdelivr.net/gh/highlightjs/cdn-release@10.0.3/build/styles/atom-one-dark.min.css" rel="stylesheet" />

 | Name | Code to use |